Lynesn/Login_App/README.md

 # Login Registration Demo.

-A simple demo.

-Create a simple login, Registration demo using MVVM, databinding and Room.
+A demo to create a simple login and Registration using MVVM, databinding and Room.

 Required:<br>
 User registration<br>